Polaris (PII)

 12. Is Now The Time To Buy Polaris?

-Polaris falls short of our quality standards.
+We cheer for all companies serving everyday consumers, but in the case of Polaris, we’ll be cheering from the sidelines.
 To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, Polaris’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its declining EPS over the last five years makes it a less attractive asset to the public markets.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its Forecasted free cash flow margin suggests the company will ramp up its investments next year.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Polaris’s P/E ratio based on the next 12 months is 61.9x.
-This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.
+Polaris’s P/E ratio based on the next 12 months is 39.9x.
+This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.